AnyNodes/EthStorage-bot/README.md

 # EthStorage-bot

 **EthStorage-bot** is an automated script designed to monitor EthStorage nodes.
-It sends alerts to Telegram when it detects that the number of successful mining operations exceeds 0 or when the mining power falls below 100%.
+It sends alerts to Telegram when it detects any node status change.

 ## Features